digibib/ls.ext/README.md

 ### Monitoring of logs with devops, a logserver

 You can start the virtual machine devops (aka logserver) to monitor your logs.
 Devops has the following stack running:
-- logstash: to collect and process log events from logstash-forwarder installed on the servers, in our case ls.ext
+- logstash: to collect and process log events from logstash-forwarder installed on the servers, in our case vm-ext
 - elasticsearch: to store and index the log events
 - kibana: to present a web interface for searching and visualizing the logs